SIO-ODF/ctdcal/INSTALL.md

 cd ctdcal
 ```

-Create a new virtual environment with your preferred environment manager and run the setup script:
+Create a new virtual environment with your preferred environment manager and install with pip:
 ```
-python setup.py [install/develop]
+pip install .
 ```

 Note: there is an occasional (conda?) bug where CLI tools are not accessible after running `setup.py` – this can usually be remedied by deactivating and reactiving the virtual environment.